-Prior to the Company receiving any Royalty cash distributions from SORC, all SORC preferred share accrued dividends must be paid, preferred shares redeemed, and debt retired to comply with any loan agreements.
-Additionally, when SORC acquires additional oil fields, any Alleghany Capital funds invested into SORC to finance their acquisition and development must be repaid prior to the distribution of any Royalty cash distributions to Laredo.
+Prior to the Company receiving any Royalty cash distributions from SORC, all SORC preferred share accrued dividends must be paid (in excess of \$115 million as of September 30, 2017), preferred shares redeemed (\$281.8 million as of September 30, 2017), and debt retired to comply with any loan agreements.
+Additionally, when SORC acquires additional oil fields, any Alleghany Capital funds invested in SORC to finance their acquisition and development must be repaid prior to the distribution of any Royalty cash distributions to Laredo.